 It's officially spring.
 In some places in Europe, we were already able to enjoy this last weekend and took the first long, sunny bike rides.
-We weren't the only ones, though, because the pros have already been hitting the road racing tracks for weeks.
+But we were not the only ones, because the professionals have already been on the road racing tracks for weeks.

 With the San Remo race, the cycling season is officially open.
 We loyal fans have our hearts set on it, and to make sure that none of us misses any of the important races, we at buycycle have prepared this 2023 cycling calendar for you.
 The date, the importance of the event and the channels where you can follow it, of course, included.

 Already there is some catching up to do, because it started at the beginning of March miiiiiit: